guilhermeborgesbastos/MapItemNavigationEn/README.md

 # Map Item Navigation
-Recently in one of the projects needed to create a dynamic map where a list of stores that were to user location 1Km should be displayed.
+Recently  I needed to create a dynamic map where a list of stores that were near of user location should be displayed.
 I took the day today to move all the code developed for a separate project, I will share it with you in this article.

 | Gif | Video |
 | --- | --- |